 Regular sparklers are only about 10 inches long and burn out too quickly!
 One of the biggest pitfalls for sparkler exits is using regular short sparklers.
-By the time everyone gets them lit and the bride and groom come out, half of them have already burned out.
+By the time everyone gets them lit and the couple comes out, half of them have already burned out.
 Needless to say, these pictures don’t turn out as well.
 “Wedding” sparklers come in larger sizes of 20 to 36 inches.
 They burn longer and usually with less smoke which allows for better photos (and more of them!).

 Consider the cooperation level of your guests and make sure you feel comfortable with them handling fire at the end of the night (especially if alcohol consumption is a factor).
 Also be mindful if children will be participating.
 Sparklers look awesome, but they are also dangerous and need to be handled with care.

 Make sure to check with your venue on restrictions…some don’t allow sparklers due to safety concerns.
 Also, make sure your venue has adequate space for everyone to line up outside for the exit.
-Normally, guests will make two rows and the bride and groom will exit down the middle.
-Having room to spread out (and make a passable aisle for the bride and groom) ensures no accidental burns due to tripping or bumping into others.
+Normally, guests will make two rows and the newlyweds will exit down the middle.
+Having room to spread out (and make a passable aisle for the couple) ensures no accidental burns due to tripping or bumping into others.

 Allow enough time for guests to line up.
 (And get everyone in place BEFORE lighting the sparklers.)